 What kind of tumblers?

 You can choose any kind of tumbler you prefer.
 I selected these Contigo travel mugs to use for our coffee on the road.
-I have used this type of tumblers for years, and haven’t found anything better for keeping my coffee hot for hours, and for preventing spills, since they have a vacuum-sealed release button that has to be pressed to drink.
+I have used this type of tumbler for years, and haven’t found anything better for keeping my coffee hot for hours, and for preventing spills, since they have a vacuum-sealed release button that has to be pressed to drink.

 My husband wanted one with a handle, but I prefer one without.
 The color of his is called “Gun Metal“, and the pretty teal color I selected for mine is “Biscay Bay“.
 They both are perfect colors for our outdoor adventure road trip. 🏔🌲🐻